After more than a decade of accolades and controversy, 'The Wendy Williams Show' ends

 "Since Wendy is still not available to host the show as she continues on her road to recovery, we believe it is best for our fans, stations and advertising partners to start making this transition now," company co-presidents Mort Marcus and Ira Bernstein said in a statement.

-While Williams's fame catapulted during her daytime talk show, she got her start ruffling the airwaves on the radio.
+While Williams' fame catapulted during her daytime talk show, she got her start ruffling the airwaves on the radio.

 Her fearlessness in speaking about anyone and everything dates back to her time sitting behind the microphone.